 Name Age Position

-Michael Mathews 51 Chief Executive Officer, and Chairman of the Board
+Michael Mathews 51 Chief Executive Officer and Chairman of the Board

 Gerald Williams 58 President

-David Garrity 51 Chief Financial Officer
+David Garrity 52 Chief Financial Officer

-Brad Powers 36 Chief Marketing Officer
+Brad Powers 37 Chief Marketing Officer

 Angela Siegel 32 Executive Vice President of Marketing

-Michael D'Anton 54 Director
+Michael D'Anton 55 Director

-C. James Jensen 70 Director
+C. James Jensen 71 Director

-David Pasi 51 Director
+David Pasi 52 Director

 Sanford Rich 54 Director

 John Scheibelhoffer 50 Director

 Paul Schneier 61 Director

 Michael Mathews has served as Aspen's Chief Executive Officer and a director since May 2011.
 He served as Chief Executive Officer of interclick, inc. (Nasdaq: ICLK) from August 28, 2007 until January 31, 2011.
 From June 2007 until it was acquired by Yahoo, Inc. (NASDAQ: YHOO) in December 2011, Mr. Mathews also served as a director of interclick.
 From May 15, 2008 until June 30, 2008, Mr. Mathews served as the interim Chief Financial Officer of interclick.
 From 2004 to 2007, Mr. Mathews served as the senior vice-president of marketing and publisher services for World Avenue U.S.A., LLC, an Internet promotional marketing company.
 From March 2011 until October 2012, Mr. Mathews served as the Chairman and a consultant (and from December 1, 2011 through March 19, 2012 as Executive Chairman) for Wizard World, Inc. (Other OTC: WIZD).
 Mr. Mathews was selected to serve as a director due to his track record of success in managing early stage and growing businesses, his extensive knowledge of the Internet marketing industry and his knowledge of running and serving on the boards of public companies.
-Additionally, Mr. Mathews was appointed a director in connection with the EGC Merger.